 3. 1945-D Doubled Die Obverse Error (FS-101)

-The 1945-D Doubled Die Obverse represents Denver’s most significant error contribution, featuring noticeable doubling on LIBERTY, IN GOD WE TRUST, 1945 and Jefferson’s profile details.
+The 1945-D Doubled Die Obverse (DDO) represents Denver’s most significant error contribution, featuring noticeable doubling on LIBERTY, IN GOD WE TRUST, the date 1945, and Jefferson’s profile details.
+Obverse doubled dies (doubling on the front of the coin rather than the back) are considerably scarcer than reverse errors in the wartime nickel series, which adds to this variety’s appeal.

 1945-D Doubled Die Reverse (FS-101) Price/Grade Chart